VoxelDavid/pff/README.md

 These are the directories you will encounter in the project:

-	models   : Models used in the game. places   : Places with any number of scripts/models, primarily for running tests. scripts  : All of the Scripts used throughout the game.
-(This folder is for non-global Scripts) global : Scripts making use of the _G table. gui    : Scripts used in Guis.
+	build        : Game files primarily for running tests. build/models : Models used in the game. scripts      : All of the Scripts used throughout the game. global     : Scripts making use of the _G table. gui        : Scripts used in Guis.

-Run the following command to get a local copy of the Wiki that's up here on
+Run the following commands to get a local copy of the Wiki on GitHub:

-GitHub:
+	$ submodule init

-	$ submodule init && submodule update
+	$ submodule update

 ### Contributing: